-This Owner's Manual contains WARNINGS against operating procedures that could result in a collision, bodily injury and/or death.
+This Owner's Manual contains WARNINGS against operating procedures that could result in a collision or bodily injury.
 It also contains CAUTIONS against procedures that could result in damage to your vehicle.
 If you do not read this entire Owner's Manual, you may miss important information.
 Observe all Warnings and Cautions.